Frank Nweke: Public service

 In 1999, Nweke was commissioned as a resident consultant to the Enugu State government on development planning and general public sector reforms.
 The following year, he was appointed Enugu State coordinator of the Community County Council..
-In these positions, Nweke provided counsel on economic development, restructuring and privatization strategies for state-owned enterprises, and led the implementation of public-private investment projects in concert with development partners i.e. UK Department for International Development, United States Agency for International Development and World Bank.
+In these positions, Nweke provided counsel on economic development, restructuring and privatization strategies for state-owned enterprises, and led the implementation of public-private investment projects in concert with development partners i.e. the UK Department for International Development, United States Agency for International Development, and the World Bank.